Monte Rosa Therapeutics (GLUE)

 AI Analysis | Feedback

-Sharon Townson was promoted to Chief Scientific Officer in May 2024.
-She originally joined Monte Rosa as Chief Technology Officer, bringing expertise in molecular glues and targeted protein degradation technology platforms.
+Dr. Townson was promoted to Chief Scientific Officer on May 30, 2024, after joining Monte Rosa as Chief Technology Officer.
+She brings extensive expertise in molecular glues and targeted protein degradation technology platforms.
 Prior to Monte Rosa, she served as Executive Director of Platform Biology at Kymera Therapeutics.
-She was also part of the leadership team at Warp Drive Bio, where she was responsible for developing their novel molecular glue approach to target KRAS, and the company was later acquired by Revolution Medicines in 2018.
-Dr. Townson began her career at Pfizer as a structural biologist.
+Dr. Townson was also part of the leadership team at Warp Drive Bio, where she was responsible for developing a novel molecular glue approach targeting KRAS.
+She began her career at Pfizer as a structural biologist.

 AI Analysis | Feedback